BrowserBox/BrowserBox/README.md

 | Windows 11          |           ✅ |
 | Windows 10          |           ✅ |

-To install and run on Windows, do the following in PowerShell below:
+To install and run on Windows, first do the following in PowerShell:

 ```posh
 # you may need the following 2 lines to install from PSGallery